SyneRBI/PETRIC-UCL-EWS/README.md

 For the precondtioner, the ratio between the norm of RDP gradient vs. the norm of the full objective gradient is used to gauge the dominance of the RDP component of the objective function.
 If this fraction is larger than 0.5 (i.e. RDP is dominating) a preconditioner utilising an approximation of the Hessian of RDP is used.
 The preconditioner used is similar to [Tsai et al. (2018)](https://pubmed.ncbi.nlm.nih.gov/29610077/), however, the Hessian row sum of the likelihood term is not updated each iteration.
 Additionally, we found that the Hessian row sum of the RDP prior was instable, so instead we only used the diagonal approximation of the Hessian evaluated at each iterate.
 This defines a kind of strange preconditioner, where only the RDP component of the preconditioner is updated per iteration.
 For the case when the fraction was lower than 0.5, the EM-preconditioner was used.
 This was observed to provided better performance when the likelihood component is more dominant, also this avoid the costly computation of the diagonal of the RDP Hessian.

-*Update rule* - GD for all iterations.
+**Update rule**: GD for all iterations.

-*Step-size rule* - Barzilai-Borwein long step size rule.
+**Step-size rule**: Barzilai-Borwein long step size rule.

-*Preconditioner* Diagonal RDP Hessian + Row-sum of likelihood hessian, or EM-precondition based on a dominance of RDP component of the objective function.
+**Preconditioner**: Diagonal RDP Hessian + Row-sum of likelihood hessian, or EM-precondition based on a dominance of RDP component of the objective function.

 ### Number of subset choice
 To compute the number of subsets we use the functions in **utils/number_of_subsets.py**.
 This is a set of heuristic rules: 1) number of subsets has to be divisible by the number of views, 2) the number of subsets should have many prime factors (this results in a good herman meyer order), 3) I want at least 8 views in each subset and 4) I want at least 5 subsets.
 The function in **utils/number_of_subsets.py** is probably not really efficient.